DCeP

 With these improvements in place, users can then focus on the output of their data center and the productivity of their compute systems.
 This process may open doors to consolidation, virtualization, and the decommissioning of idle, older compute platforms.

 The mantra of the moment is right-sizing.
-Calculating DCeP allows users to right-size virtual and physical infrastructures to support business needs.
+Calculating DCEP allows users to right-size virtual and physical infrastructures to support business needs.